dingxiong/research/data/00readme.txt

 	      a : state variable 62 x 1
 	      w : phase velocity = 2*pi/L * c
-	      err : absolute error of the solution
+	      err : absolute error of the solution e : real and imaginary part of the stability exponents